craiig/keychain-tools/tce_analysis/mujava3/README.md

    in particular generates a large number of variants.
 4. Close the Java GUI to continue the Makefile process (don't ctrl+C in the terminal).

+## Perform variant level analysis
+1. Run `make analyze` to start the analysis loop.
+Read the questions and write down tags until done
+2. After tagging, an overall analysis will be run that analyzes each tag and generates higher level categories.
+Edit the `categorize_variants` function in do_manual_analysis.py to change tags

 # Requirements
 1. make, java